Stuart Richardson House

-The Stuart Richardson House (affectionately named 'Scherzo' by Frank Lloyd Wright) in Glen Ridge, Essex County, New Jersey, United States, was built in 1951 for Stuart Richardson (an actuary) and his wife Elisabeth.
+The Stuart Richardson House is a Usonian-style residence in Glen Ridge, Essex County, New Jersey, United States.
+Affectionately named "Scherzo" by its architect Frank Lloyd Wright, it was designed in 1941 and built in 1951 for actuary Stuart Richardson and his wife Elisabeth.
 The Richardsons, with their two daughters Margot and Edith, moved in on October 23, 1951, and owned the house until 1970.
-It is one of Wright's "Usonian" homes, designed to be functional houses for people of average means.
-The primary building construction materials employed in the design of the house were red brick, old growth tidewater cypress wood, and glass on a Cherokee red radiant heated concrete floor mat.
+The primary building construction materials employed in the design of the house were red brick, old growth tidewater cypress wood, and glass on a Cherokee-red radiant heated concrete floor mat.
+The building spans 1800 ft2.

-The Richardson House, originally designed in 1941 to be built in Livingston, New Jersey was built a decade later in Glen Ridge due to complexities imposed by World War II.
-The design is an extremely rare example of a Wright Usonian home based on hexagonal geometry - all angles of the floor plan are either 60 or 120 degrees.
-Tucked into a landscaped woodland meadow with a stream, multiple ponds, and waterfalls running along its private entry invisible from the street, it is 20 miles/45 minutes from midtown Manhattan.
-The home's centerpiece is a massive triangular living/dining space with prow-like wood-burning fireplace, a unique sculptural inverted truss pyramidal ceiling unlike any other known to be designed by FLLW, and illuminated clerestory windows with perforated motifs whose design relates to Wright's name ('Scherzo') of the home.
-Fourteen floor-to-ceiling French doors create two window walls opening onto balconies and an in-ground heated swimming pool surrounded by a flagstone terrace on the south side of the home, effectively blurring indoor and outdoor space.
+The Richardson House, originally designed for a site in Livingston, New Jersey, was built a decade later in Glen Ridge due to complexities imposed by World War II.
+The design is a rare example of a Wright-designed Usonian home with 60- and 120-degree angles.
+Tucked into a landscaped woodland meadow with a stream, multiple ponds, and waterfalls running along its private entry invisible from the street, it is 20 mi from midtown Manhattan.
+The home's centerpiece is a massive triangular living–dining space with prow-like wood-burning fireplace, an inverted pyramidal ceiling unlike any other known to be designed by Wright, and illuminated perforated clerestory windows.
+Fourteen full height French doors create two window walls opening onto balconies and an in-ground heated swimming pool surrounded by a flagstone terrace on the south side of the home.
 On the north side of the home off the bedroom loggia is a large triangular planted terrace providing additional outdoor living space.

-In addition to the spacious triangular living/dining area, the home also includes a carport, entry/loggia, large kitchen, library/studio, two bedrooms, a guest bathroom, a master suite with separate bedroom/dressing area/master bath, and mechanical room.
+There is a master suite with separate bedroom, dressing area, and master bath.
+The home also includes a carport, entry loggia, large kitchen, library–studio, two bedrooms, a guest bathroom, and mechanical room.
 Every room contains the original desks, dressers, shelving, tables, chairs, and credenzas designed by Wright, and there is ample storage space integrated throughout the home.

-A recent restoration by previous owners Edith and John Payne with New Jersey–based TARANTINOarchitect returned The Richardson House to the integrity and beauty FLLW originally envisioned, and earned the 2010 Frank Lloyd Wright Building Conservancy Spirit Award for outstanding stewardship to private individuals in the conservation of their FLLW designed homes.
+Despite having designed the home, Wright never visited the place where it was built.
+A 2006 restoration by previous owners Edith and John Payne with New Jersey-based TARANTINOarchitect returned The Richardson House to the integrity and beauty FLLW originally envisioned, and earned the 2010 Frank Lloyd Wright Building Conservancy Spirit Award.
+Payne sold the house in 2016, and it was resold again the next year.
+The house was listed for sale again in 2019.